A Research project between ARCHA and the ExtraCare Charitable Trust

 Investment in the maintenance of wellbeing and independence has never been so critical, but in these financially straitened times, there are real concerns that prevention measures will come to be seen as a low priority.
 It is, therefore, vital to be able to demonstrate their cost effectiveness.

-In a three year longitudinal study, a cohort of volunteer new residents will be assessed prior to moving into their new ExtraCare accommodation in 8 locations (5 small schemes and 3 villages), and then assessed on the same measures at 6, 12 and 18 months after entry.
-A comparable group of volunteers matched for age and gender from ARCHA’s volunteer panel will also be assessed on the same measures by Aston staff at the same intervals.
-These will be a mixture of independent dwelling and standard sheltered accommodation residents, matched as far as possible to the regional areas in which the selected ExtraCare communities are based, to control for regional differences.
+In the three year longitudinal study, a cohort of volunteer new residents were assessed prior to moving into their new ExtraCare accommodation in 14 locations (a mixture of schemes and villages), and then assessed on the same measures at 6, 12 and 18 months after entry.
+A comparable group of volunteers matched for age and gender from ARCHA’s volunteer panel were also assessed on the same measures by Aston staff at the same intervals.
+These was a mixture of independent dwelling and standard sheltered accommodation residents, matched as far as possible to the regional areas in which the selected ExtraCare communities are based, to control for regional differences.

-The main focus of the study will be to measure health, illness, well-being, activity and personal perceptions.
-We will use statistical modelling to identify the most important factors in predicting outcome measures of cost (e.g. in amount or change in care costs) and positive or negative change in well-being.
-Through qualitative research, we will also seek to gain detailed insight into the complex interactions between physical health, psychological health and physical and social environment.
-In particular, we will examine the precise ways in which the ExtraCare’s approach to identifying needs and delivering inputs and interventions compares with control group settings.
+The main focus of the study was to measure health, illness, well-being, activity and personal perceptions.
+We used statistical modelling to identify the most important factors in predicting outcome measures of cost (e.g. in amount or change in care costs) and positive or negative change in well-being.
+Through qualitative research, also sought to gain detailed insight into the complex interactions between physical health, psychological health and physical and social environment.
+In particular, we examined the precise ways in which the ExtraCare’s approach to identifying needs and delivering inputs and interventions compares with control group settings.

-Please contact Dr Jill Collins (firstname.lastname@example.org) for more information.
+Please contact Dr Carol Holland (firstname.lastname@example.org) for more information.